JackStelling/BiasMitigation/LNTL/README.md

 ## *Contents:*
 1. Introduction
-2. Requirements and environment
+2. Requirements and Environment
-3. Datasets and downloads
+3. Datasets and Downloads
 4. Cited Repositories
 5. How to run this Repository
--- *Setting up the file structure*
+. . *Setting up the file structure*
--- *Preprocessing Data*
+. . *Preprocessing Data*
--- *Training*
+. . *Training*
--- *Evaluation*
+. . *Evaluation*
 6. Licensing
 7. Summary